entropia/tip-toi-reveng/_includes/index.md

 * You want to create an "about me" page from a single markdown file and host it under a custom domain name.
 * You want to create a single-page website that's mostly text, like [Know Your Company](https://knowyourcompany.com/).
-* You want to share a single markdown file and tried GitHub Gist ([example](https://gist.github.com/dypsilon/5819504)), but wanted something nicer-looking.
+* You want to share a single markdown file and tried GitHub Gist ([example](https://gist.github.com/dypsilon/5819504)), but would like something nicer-looking.

 ## Examples